-The following is a summary of the material attributes and characteristics of the Declaration of Trust and the Trust Units issued under the Declaration of Trust.
+The following is a summary of the material attributes and characteristics of the Declaration of Trust and the Trust Units issued under the Declaration of Trust_subject to ratification at a meeting of Trust Unitholders expected to be held in April, 2019.
 This summary is qualified in its entirety by reference to the provisions of the Declaration of Trust which contains a complete statement of those attributes and characteristics.
 A copy of the Declaration of Trust can be obtained by contacting investors@equiton.com.